 As a productive owner, you should know each individual worker’s strengths and weaknesses.
 Without knowing this, you will meet frequent disappointment when you try to assign responsibility and workers are not responsive.
 Maybe you already have workers set in place?
 If that’s true, look into each worker’s attributes and compare this to the workload you need done in your business.
 Once you know who is good at what, you can easily assign responsibility that is suited to each worker.
 They will all be more productive as a result.

 When you begin to assign responsibility to each worker, you need to know what each person can bring to the table.
 You can’t be an owner who sits back and allows this part to work itself out.
 You have to be actively involved in deciding which assignment gets delegated to what worker.

 For example, you don’t want an Amazon listings expert writing deep content for your website or CSS coding for WordPress.
 Learn which person is the best worker for that particular job and allow them to take control.
 Once the responsibility is given, you can back off and allow them to work their magic.

 A great leader is always on the front lines of battle telling the troops where they need them.
-Your remote worker is your soldier.
-They have specific qualities which make them the top person in your army.
+A remote worker is a soldier.
+They have specific qualities which make them the top person in the army.
 Use this to your advantage when you assign responsibility.